SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 very same principle as before for your run function.
 The post-processing function will be called after the completion of all single runs.

-Note that if you add data to your trajectory during post-processing you have to manually save this to disk by calling :func:`~pypet.trajectory.Trajectory.f_store` or for single data items it might be more efficient to call :func:`~pypet.trajectory.Trajectory.f_store_items`, or for storing subtrees :func:`~pypet.naturalnaming.NNGroupNode.f_store_child`.

 Note that your post-processing function should **NOT** return any results, since these will simply be lost.
 However, there is one particular result that can be returned,